Which are the supporting documents and expenses of real property sellers?

 After 31/12/1989, a certificate issued by the competent Tax Office is required to certify that the donation / parental benefit/inheritance was legally registered and that no tax is due.

 Of the real property’s registration in the Land Registry office by the current owner, at the time of its purchase.

 7. Cadastral extract

-certifying that the property was timely registered in the files of the National Cadastre.
-The KAEK number, – quite often mentioned-, is the special 12-digit number of each registered property, each digit of which identifies something specific, for example, the Prefecture, the Municipality or Municipal District or the Community in which the plot is located, the “cadastral sector”, the “cadastral unit” and the serial number of the plot within the unit.
+Certifying that the property was timely registered in the files of the National Cadastre.
+The KAEK number, – quite often mentioned-, is the unique 12-digit number of each registered property, each digit of which identifies something specific, for example, the Prefecture, the Municipality or Municipal District or the Community in which the plot is located, the “cadastral sector”, the “cadastral unit” and the serial number of the plot within the unit.

 8. A solemn statement